Actionable Book Summary: The Power of Habit by Charles Duhigg

 So, if you want to break a bad habit or stop some sort of repeated action that won’t be so helpful in the future make sure to acknowledge what you’re doing before “opening the fridge.”
 Understand that you control the situation and the decision you’re going to take in a couple of seconds will be crucial for your future success.

-In short: say “No” to things.
+In short: say “No” to things that don’t bring any value to your life.

-The Cycle of Habits
+Lesson #3: The Cycle of Habits

 The brain has invented a simple system in order to distinguish things that are happening around us so it can consume less energy.
 Basically, the brain is looking for some sort of a signal before start giving commands to the body.